As the fastest-growing major economy in the world, China continues to offer attractive investment and business opportunities for new ventures.

 While hiring can be a tedious task considering the mistakes that can occur, it can highly affect the employment relationship.
 China has different laws and regulations concerning the hiring of employees.

 The employer can even be hit with a violation fine and be ordered to bear all costs in connection with it.
-Therefore, it is necessary to get clarity about the hiring options that are available to foreign companies and to have stable and compliance employment relationships.
+Therefore, it is necessary to get clarity about the hiring options that are available to foreign companies and to have stable and compliant employment relationships.

 There are two Hiring Options for foreign companies: